Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 The industry standard is a 12-point Courier, a monospaced font that makes it simple to compare lines one to another and guarantees consistency in your layout.

-Tip 2: Use Correct Line Spacing
+2: Use Correct Line Spacing

-Line spacing is a crucial factor in screenplay formatting.
+Line spacing is a crucial factor in proper screenplay formatting.
 While double spacing might be tempting due to its wide use in prose or novel writing, single spacing is the proper standard for screenplays and film production.

-Tip 3: Brevity is Key
+3: Brevity is Key

 A script is a document to be turned into a movie, not read on its own, so keep it as brief as possible.
 No flowery language or big words, when small ones will do.
 Be deliberate and precise.